rafed/MIPS-codes/README.md

 2. Printing rectangles - prints rectangles with dots after a definite time interval

 3. Histogram - takes a string input, counts each character and creates a histogram.
-The histogram is the rotated 180 degrees.
+The histogram is then rotated 90 degrees.

 4. Gaussian elimination - solves a linear system with the gaussian elimination techinique.
 This code might have some errors (may fail where there are more than three variables)